text-mask/text-mask/angular2/README.md

 ##### Unmasking the value that is stored in the model

 Text Mask does not provide an option to unmask the model before storing it.
-You can do perform the sanitization on your side.
+You can sanitize the model on your side.
 See [here](https://github.com/text-mask/text-mask/issues/109) for details.

 ## Example